As if the three main sections of the LSAT weren’t hard enough, surprise: there’s a bonus round called the LSAT Experimental Section.

 The experimental section of the LSAT provides researchers and test developers with the opportunity to gain real-world data about how test questions are received.
 The results are analyzed in-depth, measuring how each test-taker performed on the experimental section compared to the rest of the LSAT.

-Do They Tell Which Section It Is?
+Can You Tell Which Section It Is?

 The experimental section of the LSAT is not marked or identified.
 There is no indication, when you are in the test, that the section you are encountering is experimental and not just a regular part of the exam.